drprojects/DeepViewAgg/README.md

 </p>

 Examples of such HTML produced on S3DIS Fold 5 are zipped [here](./illustrations/interactive_visualizations.zip) and can be opened in your browser.

+## Known issues
+- [RuntimeError: CUDA error: device-side assert triggered](https://github.com/drprojects/DeepViewAgg/issues/2) when training a model on KITTI-360.
+I am investigating this at the moment.
+- Setting `use_faiss=True` or `use_cuda=True` to accelerate `PCAComputePointwise`, `MapImages` or `NeighborhoodBasedMappingFeatures`.
+As suggested [here](https://github.com/drprojects/DeepViewAgg/issues/1), one should stick to the CPU-based computation for now.

 ## Credits :credit_card:
 - This implementation of DeepViewAgg largely relies on the [Torch-Points3D framework](https://github.com/nicolas-chaulet/torch-points3d), although not merged with the official project at this point.